Philosophy AS AQA New Specification

 Length of course: 5 half-day sessions

-This course is board-specific for AQA AS Philosophy specification (1176).
+This course is board-specific for AQA AS Philosophy NEW specification (7171).
 All topics for both units will be covered with a focus on how to apply the material to the exam format.

 This course is suitable for AS students only.

 - What is knowledge?
 The distinction between acquaintance knowledge, ability knowledge and propositional knowledge; the nature of definition (including Linda Zagzebski) and how propositional knowledge may be analysed/defined; the tripartite view: Propositional knowledge is defined as justified true belief; issues with the tripartite view and responses to these issues.

 - Perception as a source of knowledge: Direct realism, indirect realism and Berkeley's idealism; issues with direct realism, indirect realism and idealism and responses to these issues.

 - Reason as a source of knowledge: Innatism; The intuition and deduction thesis.
 Empiricist responses to these theories.

 - The limits of knowledge: Particular nature of philosophical skepticism; the role/function of philosophical scepticism within epistemology; the distinction between local and global skepticism; Descartes’ sceptical arguments and issues/responses; reliabilism.

 - Normative ethical theories: The meaning of good, bad, right, wrong within each of the three approaches: Utilitarianism, Kantian deontological ethics, Aristotelian virtue ethics.
 Issues with these three approaches and responses to these issues.

 - Meta-ethics: The origins of moral principles: reason, emotion/attitudes, or society; the distinction between cognitivism and non-cognitivism about ethical language; moral realism, including naturalism and non-naturalism; moral anti-realism, including error theory, emotivism and prescriptivism.
 Issues with these approaches and responses to these issues.